 This wasn't a heartache cure-all, but it's difficult to give in to your desire to lie on your couch unmoving for an entire weekend when you have a toddler who needs you to take care of them.
 And when you're doing things for your child — not a mindless task — you're pretty focused on that and it doesn't give you time to wallow.
 Don't get me wrong: I didn't

 comfort in routine, and a miscarriage is a double disruption — the routine of getting a period and then the nine month routine of being pregnant.
 So while the business of just living life in the usual way sometimes felt like a sham there was nevertheless something important and soothing in it as well.
 4 There Were Always Snacks Around

 My kid is a natural grazer — the boy loves his snacks, so there's always food out... which was good because while it's not a long-term solution there was definitely something to be said for eating my feelings a little bit after my miscarriage.
 Because I was absolutely hurting emotionally, but whether it was my mental state affecting my physical state or just the fact that my pregnancy had already changed my body, I was in physical pain as well and food was restorative.
 Sometimes the best chicken soup for the soul is actually chicken soup... or a handful of Goldfish crackers.

 he and I didn't want him to think it was his responsibility to make me feel better.
 But, ultimately, he's a cuddly kid who didn't actually seem to notice that I was sad and usually initiated the cuddles on his own, so I figure it's probably OK. had to give me physical affection 6 He Reminded Me That My Body Had Accomplished Amazing Things

 course one's body doesn't need to reproduce in order to be considered accomplished or amazing, but I (not unreasonably) looked to my previous pregnancy, that resulted in my amazing child, to prove to myself that my body was more than an inhospitable death factory (which it felt like sometimes, after my miscarriage, because sometimes we think horrible, untrue thoughts about ourselves when we're depressed).
 He was a part of me, so at least some of me had to be pretty cool.
 7 He's Funny AF

 He's funny in the way that all early-stage humans are funny, but he's also been remarkably witty from the time he was a wee little one and that's always brightened up a bad day.

-8I Reveled In The One-On-One Time Because...
+8 I Reveled In The One-On-One Time Because...

 mean to become pregnant a second time.
 When it happened I was sort of on the fence about whether or not I even wanted a second child.
-While I always leaned toward yes, becoming pregnant and then losing that pregnancy showed me just how much I really did want another baby.
-So I knew, in time (but soon), I would try to get pregnant.
+While I always leaned toward yes, becoming pregnant and then losing that pregnancy showed me just how much I really .
+So I knew, in time (but soon), I would did want another baby try to get pregnant.
 This gave me a sense of "Get the one on one time with this little guy while I can, because if all goes well that's going to be harder to do in a year or so."
 9 He Was Enough